 Beginning in 2012, he worked extensively with director, Thom Fogarty.
 In three years Fogarty directed three world premiere productions of Fechter’s work: The Artifacts and The Mentee (Other Side Productions at The Bridge Theatre, NYC) and Lancelot (360repco at The Gym at Judson, NYC).
 Fechter was drawn to the detailed physicality of Fogarty’s directing and his background as a notable dancer-choreographer.
 Fogarty was attracted to the powerful female roles in his work.

-In 2015, Fechter began an artistic collaboration with Vernice Miller.
+In 2015, Fechter began an artistic collaboration with actor/director Vernice Miller.
 She directed three of his plays at John Jay College of Criminal Justice, where she teaches theatre.
 She first directed Fechter’s The Execution of Saint Luke, which questions the morality of lethal injection in state executions and the physicians who perform them.
-Next came Ass Plays (2018) that addresses the intersection of sex, power, and dignity in our post #MeToo/#Times Up world.
-Most recently, Miller directed Rehearsing the Wannsee Conference, which follows a college professor and six students of color rehearsing a play about the Wannsee Conference.
-At that conference, Nazi leaders gathered to plan the annihilation of eleven million Jews in Europe.
+Next came Ass Plays (2018) that addresses the intersection of sex, power, and dignity in the post #MeToo/#Times Up world.
+In 2019, Miller directed Rehearsing the Wannsee Conference, which follows a college professor and six students of color rehearsing a play about the Wannsee Conference.
+At that conference in January 1942, Nazi leaders gathered to plan the annihilation of eleven million Jews in Europe.

-Inspired by an extensive trip to Norway in 2017, Fechter wrote Bergen, a play with music.
-Premiering at the Broadway Bound Theatre Festival, Bergen takes a satiric look at the formation of a Norwegian rock band during America’s collapse.
+Inspired by an extensive trip to Norway, Fechter wrote Bergen, a play with music.
+Premiering at the Broadway Bound Theatre Festival in 2018, Bergen takes a satiric look at the formation of a Norwegian rock band during America’s collapse.
 Fechter made the unusual decision to write lyrics of the play’s rock songs and encouraged the actor-musicians to compose the music for their character’s songs.
 The result was a cast that sounded like a real rock band.

 Recent & Current

 In 2019, Fechter wrote the script and co-produced with Nancy Nagrant the short film Miracle Baby.
 It stars Stephen Kunken (Billions) and Nagrant.
-Since 2020 the film has been selected in many film festivals, including L.A.
+Since premiering in2020, the film has been selected in over thirty film festivals, including L.A.
 Shorts, USA Film Festival, Deep in the Heart, and winning awards for screenwriting, directing, and acting.

 September 2022 saw the world premiere of Oberon Theatre Ensemble’s production of his play The Memory Exam at 59E59 Theatre, New York City.
 The entire run was sold out and the New York Times called it a “dystopian thriller.”